 In Eisenstadt v.
 Baird, the Supreme Court knocked down the state law, stating that it violated the Equal Protection Clause.
 The apex court’s decision extended individuals’ right to privacy, established the unmarried individual’s right to purchase contraceptives, and effectively legalized pre-marital sex in the country.

-In 1988, John Geddes Lawrence Jr was at his apartment partaking in sexual activity with another man when his ex-boyfriend called the Sheriff Department and reported a man with a weapon at the apartment.
+In 1988, John Geddes Lawrence Jr. was at his apartment partaking in sexual activity with another man when his ex-boyfriend called the Sheriff’s Department and reported a man with a weapon at the apartment.

-When Sheriff reached the apartment, they saw the two men conducting sexual activities, which was against the state’s sodomy laws at the time.
-The Sheriff charged both men with a misdemeanor, but Lawrence appealed the sentences stating that the sodomy laws were unconstitutional.
+When the Sheriff reached the apartment, they saw the two men conducting sexual activities, which was against the state’s sodomy laws at the time.
+The Sheriff charged both men with a misdemeanor, but Lawrence appealed the sentences, stating that the sodomy laws were unconstitutional.

 In Lawrence v.
-Texas, the Supreme Court extended the right to privacy through the Fourteenth Amendment, stating that the state cannot control the individual’s private lives, and their right to liberty gives them the full right to engage in private sexual conduct without government intervention.
+Texas, the Supreme Court extended the right to privacy through the Fourteenth Amendment, stating that the state cannot control individuals’ private lives, and their right to liberty gives them the full right to engage in private sexual conduct without government intervention.

-In 1969, Jane Roe was pregnant with her third child, but she wanted an abortion.
-However, Texas law at the time did not allow for one, prompting Roe to file a lawsuit against the local district attorney stating that the Texas law was unconstitutional.
+In 1969, Jane Roe was pregnant with her third child but wanted an abortion.
+However, Texas law at the time did not allow for one, prompting Roe to file a lawsuit against the local district attorney, stating that the Texas law was unconstitutional.

 In 1973, the Supreme Court upheld that the Fourteenth Amendment’s concept of personal liberty provides a fundamental right to privacy, which ensures the protection of a pregnant woman’s right to abortion.
 However, in 2022, the court overruled the Roe decision in Dobbs v.
 Jackson Women’s Health Organization, stating that the Constitution does not confer a right to abortion.

-The right to privacy is continuously evolving, and many attorneys believe that the case law will evolve with the recent Supreme Court decisions.
-However, our constitutional heritage rebels against the idea of giving the state and federal government the right to control our minds and actions.
+The right to privacy continuously evolves, and many attorneys believe that the case law will grow with the recent Supreme Court decisions.
+However, our constitutional heritage rebels against giving the state and federal government the right to control our minds and actions.

-Whatever decision the courts make will always revolve around the Constitution, whether it is the first amendment, the fourteenth amendment, or any amendment in between.
-There is no particular federal legislation pertaining to the right to privacy which can make such cases difficult to fight.
+The courts’ decisions will always revolve around the Constitution, whether it is the First Amendment, the Fourteenth Amendment, or any amendment.
+No particular federal legislation about the right to privacy makes such cases difficult to fight.

 National security interests conflict with the citizen’s right to privacy, especially after the 9/11 incident that led to the USA Patriot Act, which expanded the government’s power to conduct surveillance of Americans.
 Some governmental intrusion acts have been challenged in court for violating First Amendment rights.

 California was the first state to introduce data protection laws, leading to the California Consumer Privacy Act.
-Although there are laws that pertain to the rights of privacy, the evolution of technology makes it challenging to understand what type of private information can be collected and used.
+Although these laws pertain to privacy rights, the evolution of technology makes it challenging to understand what type of private information can be collected and used.

 Are you an individual or member of the general public who has had your rights curtailed by state actors or politicians supported by enemies of the U.S. driven by blackmail or influence peddling?
 In cases where a person injures you by invading your privacy, you may be able to hold them responsible under tort law.
 If you suffered harm due to an invasion of privacy, contact us at (833) LETS-SUE for a free consultation, as you may be eligible for compensation.